XLIVE99/Hand_Procedural/README.md

 ## Credits
 - [Simple toon shader](https://assetstore.unity.com/packages/vfx/shaders/urp-simple-toon-shader-243515)
-- I took the hand model somwhere and modified it a bit but I am unable to find where I took the hand model.
+- I took the hand model somewhere and modified it a bit but I am unable to find where I took the hand model.
 If you know the hand model, please open issue.